DLR-RM/BlenderProc/README.md

 In general, one run of your script first loads or constructs a 3D scene, then sets some camera positions inside this scene and renders different types of images (rgb, distance, normals etc.) for each of them.
 In the usual case, to create a big diverse dataset, you therefore run your script multiple times, each time producing 5-20 images.
-It is also possible to render multiple times in one script call, read here how its done.
-TODO
+With a little more experience, it is also possible to render multiple times in one script call, read [here](docs/tutorials/key_frames.md#render-multiple-times) how its done.

 ## Quickstart